DenizDabak/denizdabak.github.io/_portfolio/The Handcart Motorization.md

 -   Designed and optimized attachment brackets for quick installation using SolidWorks.
 -   Engineered the motor integration, ensuring efficient power transmission and smooth acceleration.
 -   Documented the final technical drawing & Bill of Materials (BOM) for manufacturing readiness.
--   Made assembly layout, production planning & performed cost calculations.
+-   Conducted cost analysis & production planning for efficient manufacturability.

 The following visuals showcase how the design evolved from initial sketches to the final manufacturable product.
 <p align="center">